Do you accept health insurance?

 Can I tell my therapist if I don’t think we're a good fit?

 As clinical mental health providers, we want you to share your experience with us, even when that means we are not a good fit.
-Because therapy is a deeply personal experience, we want to assure you feel comfortable with the process, and that includes being able to connect and build rapport with your therapist.
+Because therapy is a deeply personal experience, we want to ensure you feel comfortable with the process, and that includes being able to connect and build rapport with your therapist.
 We are happy to discuss a change in therapists or to provide a referral upon request.

 Remember, this is your journey!